Eskalith Side Effects

 Applies to lithium: oral capsule, oral solution, oral syrup, oral tablet, oral tablet extended release

-Along with its needed effects, lithium (the active ingredient contained in Eskalith) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by lithium (the active ingredient contained in Eskalith).
+In the event that any of these side effects do occur, they may require medical attention.

 - Confusion, poor memory, or lack of awareness